Thy Will Be Done (Spain) Ltd – Where our name came from

 We will not produce final legal documents until we have the approval from the client that the drafts are correct.

-In spite of this a handful of clients believe that the draft they are sent is the final legal document and as such complain if there are areas that need to be amended.
+Some clients used to believe that the draft they were sent was the final legal document and as such complained if there were areas that needed to be amended.
 In some extreme cases going to other Will providers and engaging their services and requesting a full refund from ourselves without engaging in the drafting process at all.
 We would obviously not provide a refund in these cases and so began the litany of clients claiming they were owed money by Thy Will Be Done (Ltd) and all the associated negative Social Media name calling that has resulted.

-Some clients do not read their drafts properly and advise us that they wish to proceed with us producing the final legal documents and then after they have been produced notice an error and then complain that the error is ours and not recognise that they approved the drafts themselves.
+Some clients did not read their drafts properly and advised us that they wished to proceed with us producing their final legal documents and then after they had been produced noticed an error and then complained that the error was ours and refused to recognise that they approved the drafts themselves.

-In such cases some clients will then complain about the fact that we would then charge to reprint the documents if we had not made an error and simply printed the version they signed to approve thus adding to the list of negative social media comments
+In such cases some clients would then complain about the fact that we would then charge to reprint the documents if we had not made an error and simply printed the version they signed to approve thus adding to the list of negative social media comments

 We will not stay with a client longer than an hour usually.
 In line with Trading Standards advice if we are ever approaching 2 hours we will halt the meeting and state this policy and only continue with the appointment if the client signs a declaration formally asking us to stay and complete the appointment/business with them.